danmolloy/portfolio-site/projects/fixer.md

 ---
 title: 'Fixer a.k.a.
 GigFix'
 date: '2023-01-01'
+blurb: 'Automated booking of freelance musicians with an integrated calendar and directory'
 ---
 ## Overview
 For an orchestra manager, a.k.a a fixer, booking an ensemble of freelance musicians is a frequent, time consuming and tedious process.
 Fixer automates this work.
 It also assists them in managing their schedule and finding new players.